2e0byo/miniature-lighting-desk/docs/installation.md

 python3 -m pip install miniature-lighting-desk
 ```

-or, if you prefer to pipx:
+or, if you prefer to use pipx (note that it will not be possible to use the
+scripting interface if you install with pipx):

 ```bash
 pipx install miniature-lighting-desk